Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 To fix the above issues:
 - I recoloured all menu and navigation text to black.
 Providing adequate contrast for users.
-- I removed all underlining throughout the websites headers.
+- I removed all underlining throughout the website's headers.

 I also decided to keep the "redundant" additional navigation link of "home".
-My reasoning being that most users will expect the navbar icon to take them home as this is an extremely common feature across numerous websites.
+My reasoning is that most users will expect the navbar icon to take them home as this is an extremely common feature across numerous websites.
 The addition of the written "home" button will provide a means of getting to the home page for users without this expectation without harming the website or other users.

 After carrying out the above steps, Office Champion passed Wave validation.